MNiwano/Eclaire/README.md

 ## Components
 * **eclair**
-    a source file of package
+    source files of the package
 * **readme.pdf**
     a manual of reduction.ipynb and fitsget.ipynb
 * **reduction.ipynb**